 We need to put the Elected School Board issue at the forefront of the April 7th mayoral and aldermanic runoff elections.
 Meanwhile, we will continue to push our state legislators to move towards establishing an elected, representative school board.

-TENANT HOUSING RESOURCE ACTION TEAM (THREAT)
+TENANT HOUSING RESOURCE EDUCATION and ACTION TEAM (THREAT)

-This campaign will educate, inform, and support tenants who are
+The goal of THREAT is to educate, inform, and support tenants who are

 struggling to live in affordable housing with decent conditions.
 THREAT